CRYPT-ON-IT/policies_hardening_interface/interface/windows/README.md

-# How does it work ?
+# Windows inteface : How does it work ?

 ## CSV file content